Stinkers Bad Movie Awards

-The Stinkers Bad Movie Awards (formerly known as the Hastings Bad Cinema Society) was a Los Angeles–based group of film buffs and film critics devoted to honoring the worst films of the year.
+The Stinkers Bad Movie Awards (formerly known as the Hastings Bad Cinema Society) was a Los Angeles–area-based group of film buffs and film critics devoted to honoring the worst films of the year.

-The society was founded by Mike Lancaster and Ray Wright, two former ushers who met in the late 1970s at what is now the Pacific Hastings Theater in Pasadena, California (from which the society originally got its name).
+The society was founded by Mike Lancaster and Ray Wright, two former ushers who met in the late 1970s at what is now the Pacific Theatres's Hastings Theater in Pasadena, California (from which the society originally got its name).

 History

 Founding

 Lancaster and Wright offered the annual Stinkers Bad Movie Awards, which was a parody of the Academy Awards.
 The Stinkers were similar to the Golden Raspberry Awards (the "Razzies"), which debuted four years after the Stinkers.
 Aside from the usual categories one might expect in an Oscar parody (Worst Picture, Worst Actor, etc.), the Stinkers offered other categories such as Worst Fake Accent, Most Painfully Unfunny Comedy, Least 'Special' Special Effects and Worst On-Screen Hairstyle.
 Unlike the Razzies, the Stinkers did not have an awards ceremony.